eslams3dawi/Image-Noise-Remover-Tool/README.md

 - Use digital median filtering for additional noise removal.
 - Display results step-by-step using organized subplots.
 - Interactive user inputs for custom filter radius selection.
+- Inverse Fast Fourier Transform (IFFT): To transform the frequency domain into the original image
+-
 ---

 ## 🛠️ Tools & Technologies